 - Lock computers so only people with granted access are able to use them.

 - Train new employees as soon as possible on your privacy and security policies and procedures—as well as on the appropriate uses and disclosures of PHI and the safeguards to protect the information from improper uses and disclosures.

 - Every physician and employee must be aware of the potential sanctions, costs, and other consequences for failure to follow the practice’s policies and procedures.

-- The human resources manual should clearly specify the actions that will be taken if a physician or staff member violates HIPAA privacy rules.
+- The human resources manual clearly specifies the actions to take if a physician or staff member violates HIPAA privacy rules.

 Keep Your Office Protected & Compliant

 We specialize in helping you find the document management contractor that’s right for your businesses, while maintaining all HIPAA regulations.
-If you are interested in learning more about the document management services that we can provide please fill out the form to the right, or give us a call at (866) 385-3706.
+To learn more about the document management services that we can provide please fill out the form to the right, or give us a call at (866) 385-3706.